ajoyfuljester/habit-keeper/README.md

 # TODO
 - test creating a habit because i think something is wrong with the startingDate
+- write the thing in the deno file for normal running or whatever
 - add a screenshot to this file
 - add user registration
 - add more colors